 Stripe does not offer card readers for use in the office.
 For practices that process a lot of cards in office, this can be a limitation.

 Stripe does not support any practice that sells supplements online, or practices that offer telemedicine services.
-This generates a fraud alert in their system and they may suspend your account without warning (this can happen even though MD HQ is separate from the website/online storefront where the supplements are sold).
+This generates a fraud alert in their system and they may suspend your account without warning (this can happen even though Cerbo is separate from the website/online storefront where the supplements are sold).

 PLEASE NOTE ABOUT SUPPLEMENT SALES: